TkTech/pysimdjson/docs/performance.rst

 they avoid loading the parts of the document we didn't care about.

-Both `Object` and `Array` have a `mini` property that returns their entire content as a minified Python `str`.
+Both `Object` and `Array` have a `mini` property that returns their entire content as a minified Python `bytes`.
 A message router for example would only parse the document and retrieve a single property, the destination, and forward the payload without ever turning it into a Python object.
 Here's a (bad)
 example: